Sedge family (Cyperaceae)

 Cultivation: Great Bulrush prefers full or partial sun, wet conditions, and soil that is mucky or sandy.
 This species is easy to cultivate in wetland areas (including shallow water), but it can spread aggressively.
 Propagation is easiest by division of the rhizomes.

-Range & Habitat: Great Bulrush is common in central and northern Illinois, while in many areas of southern Illinois it is occasional or absent (see Distribution Map).
+Range & Habitat: The native Great Bulrush is common in central and northern Illinois, while in many areas of southern Illinois it is occasional or absent (see Distribution Map).
 In addition to North America, this species (or very similar species) can be found in Eurasia and other continents.
 Habitats include wet prairies, marshes and sandy marshes, swamps, borders of lakes and ponds, swales and sloughs, interdunal depressions, and ditches along roadsides and railroads.
 Generally, Great Bulrush is found in wetland areas where there is little wave action, which can damage its soft stems.
 This species thrives in wetlands with a history of disturbance, but it is also found in higher quality wetlands.

 Faunal Associations: The following information about insects applies to Scirpus spp. (including Schoenoplectus spp.) in general.
 The larvae of several leaf beetles (Donacia spp. & Plateumaris spp.) feed on the submerged stems or roots of bulrushes; the Leaf Beetle Table lists these species.
 The caterpillars of the moths Archanara oblonga (Oblong Sedge Borer) and Archanara subflava (Yellow Sedge Borer) bore through the stems of some bulrushes, as do the larvae of the Scathophagid fly, Cordilura varipes.
 The seed bug Cymus luridus feeds on the seedheads.
 Among vertebrate animals, the seedheads of Great Bulrush and other bulrushes are an important source of food to many wetland birds, particularly ducks (see Bird Table for a listing of these species).
 Dense colonies of Great Bulrush also provide cover and nesting material for many birds.
 Muskrats feed on the foliage and rhizomes.